CaliLuke/rusty-mcp/docs/Configuration.md

 }
 ```

-As with the TOML example, only add `TEXT_SPLITTER_CHUNK_SIZE` if you want to override the automatic chunker budget.
+As with the TOML example, only add the chunking environment variables if you want to override the automatic heuristic or introduce overlap.

 ### Step-by-step for new users**